seyfal/JavaFX_Keno/README.md

 ## Credits

-This Keno Game was meticulously crafted by Seyfal Sultanov and Name2 as a part of the CS 342 course at the University of Illinois at Chicago.
+This Keno Game was crafted by Seyfal Sultanov as a part of the CS 342 course at the University of Illinois at Chicago.

----

-Remember to replace placeholders like `yourusername` and `Name2` with the appropriate values.